Plumsail/workflow-actions-pack-docs/source/help-pages/installation for sharepoint 2013.rst

 .. note::

-   You can find more information about the PowerShell commnds in the `Microsoft documentation <https://docs.microsoft.com/en-gb/powershell/module/sharepoint-server/enable-spfeature?view=sharepoint-ps>`_.
+   You can find more information about the PowerShell commands in the `Microsoft documentation <https://docs.microsoft.com/en-gb/powershell/module/sharepoint-server/enable-spfeature?view=sharepoint-ps>`_.